nicolas4d/tags-company/README.md

 # tags-company

 use tags more flexible for company.

+- prerequisite：
+  1. emacs 27 (I just tested this version)

- by default, to use this package you need to update the ctag to universal-ctags. otherwise, you need to fix the commad in tags-company/create-tags-command-and-option variable.
+  2. by default, to use this package you need to update the ctag to universal-ctags. otherwise, you need to fix the commad in tags-company/create-tags-command-and-option variable.

+- usage:

   create tags-company/conf file to directory as root directory. and create tags use tags-company/update. the TAGS file will be created at root directory. when use tags file to company. it will use of just ceated TAGS file.

   you can add more then one TAGS file to add path to the tags-company/conf files.

   you can toggle the way when save buffer automatically re-create tags. use of the tags-company/toggle-update-tags-when-save-buffer function.

   tags-company/update-all-tags controll the create tags way. if nil (for default) just re-create root directory's tags. if t, re-create all tags that the tags-table-list paths.

   tags-company/conf variable the conf file.

   all function available function and variable is started prefix tags-company.

- all issue is welcome. like nicolas4d is very handsome!